SwissDataScienceCenter/renku/docs/docs/02-admins/03-operation/07-rps.md

 Resource pools allow Renku administrators to:
 - control access to compute resources
 - assign specific users to specific nodes on the cluster
-- limit how much resources (i.e. memory, CPU and/or GPU) can users consume
+- limit how much resources (i.e. memory, CPU and/or GPU) users can consume
-- control which users can access which resources
 - control how long can sessions be idle before they are hibernated
 - control how long can sessions be hibernated before they are deleted.